-There's a good chance fireworks frighten your four-legged neighbors.
-After all, their hearing is 5 times more sensitive than yours.
-Fearful dogs anxious to escape the noise and activity might clear tall fences or bolt into traffic.
+There's a good chance that fireworks and similar July 4th celebrations will frighten your four-legged neighbors.
+After all, their hearing is 5 times more sensitive than yours!
+Fearful cats and dogs looking to escape the noise and activity might clear tall fences or bolt into traffic.

-Telling your neighbors about your party beforehand, even if you won’t be shooting fireworks, can help prevent disaster.
-It will also give your neighors time to plan some Fourth of July activities to distract their dogs, take them for a walk, and settle in before the festivities kick off.
+Telling your neighbors about your party beforehand, even if you won’t be shooting fireworks, can help keep your local canine and cat communities safe and calm.
+It will also give your neighbors time to plan some pet-friendly Fourth of July activities, take their pup for a walk, and get them settled in before the festivities kick off.

 If you live in a densely populated area, partying and letting off fireworks into the wee hours of the morning is a surefire way to get on your neighbors’ bad side.
-If it’s getting late, consider heading indoors to continue your celebration.
+(Not to mention it might put you in hot water with local authorities.)
+If it’s getting late, head indoors to continue your celebration.

-It’s not just pets who get spooked at fireworks.
+Pets aren't the only ones who get spooked by fireworks.
 Loud noises can also trigger PTSD and anxiety attacks in people, notably veterans.
-It’s a cruel irony that the brave people who make July 4th celebrations possible are more likely to suffer because of them.
+(It’s a cruel irony that the brave people who make July 4th celebrations possible are more likely to suffer because of them.)

-Much of the responsibility for keeping dogs calm on July 4th lies on the pet parents.
+Much of the responsibility for keeping dogs calm on July 4th lies with the pet parents.
 But the whole neighborhood can pitch in to ensure everyone stays safe and sound.